Vehicle Rules & Regulations

 Spare tyres must be presented for scrutineering, and any additional tyre changes must be presented to the scrutineering team at verification for approval. ( one is ok )

-NOTE: From TTC2013, the use of Wire Winch Cable will be prohibited.
+NOTE: The use of Wire Winch Cable will be prohibited.

 Winches may be of any style or brand and may be modified, strengthened, or braced and have the power source upgraded.